Multi-Subarray FD-RIS Enhanced Multi-user Wireless Networks: With Joint Distance-Angle Beamforming: Conclusion and Prospect

 Considering that the existing FD-RIS systems struggle with managing the undesired harmonic signals and exploiting the diversity of frequency offsets.
 To address these issues, this paper proposes a multi-subarray FD-RIS framework, in which the RIS is divided into multiple subarrays, each operating with a distinct time-modulation frequency to achieve frequency offset diversity.
 Additionally, to suppress the undesired harmonic interference, a novel time-modulation technique is introduced to periodically adjust the phase shifts of each element.
 According to the proposed multi-subarray FD-RIS framework, we first analytically derive its signal processing model.
 Then, the proposed multi-subarray FD-RIS is applied into the multi-user wireless communication systems to evaluate its potentials.
 Specifically, we establish a non-convex optimization problem to maximize the weighted sum rate of all users through designing the active beamforming, time delays and modulation frequencies.
-To address this problem, a novel iterative algorithm based on MMSE, bisection search method, Riemannian conjugate gradient algorithm and GCMMA method is proposed to solve it with low computing complexity.
-Extensive simulations are implemented and the obtained results indicate that the proposed multi-subarray FD-RIS can significantly enhance the energy efficiency of communication systems and thereby increase the system capacity when compared to the baseline schemes, including traditional RIS-assisted solutions. \appendices
+To address this problem, the MMSE method is first leveraged to transformed the objective function and then a novel iterative algorithm based on Lagrange multiplier method, bisection search method, Riemannian conjugate gradient algorithm and GCMMA method is proposed to solve these three subproblem with low computing complexity.
+To evaluate the performance of the proposed scheme, three communication scenarios with different levels of spatial correlation among users are considered.
+Extensive simulation results indicate that the proposed multi-subarray FD-RIS scheme, supported by the distance–angle beamforming mechanism, can stably maintain overall capacity under various scenarios, demonstrating excellent robustness and adaptability.
+Moreover, compared with conventional RIS, the FD-RIS significantly enhances system performance through its powerful beamforming capability, with the advantage being particularly pronounced when users share the same spatial angle.

+This paper provides an initial contribution to the multi-subarray FD-RIS.
+For future works, several pertinent potential use cases can be recognized: (i) \textbf{ISAC}: Leveraging distance–angle beamforming of FD-RIS, the ISAC system can simultaneously obtain distance and angle information of targets based on the echo signals. (ii) \textbf{Secure communication}: The single-dimensional control of traditional RIS may lead to ``security blind zone'' in communication systems.
+Specifically, when an eavesdropper and a legitimate user locate at the same spatial direction, the system struggles to distinguish between them, making it difficult to effectively suppress eavesdropping attempts.
+In contrast, FD-RIS can exploit differences in the distance domain to adjust the signal propagation, thereby overcoming this challenge.